First lady in Las Vegas speech: ‘Donald Trump is dangerous to women’

 Jill Biden encouraged Nevadan women to reelect her husband President Joe Biden and Vice President Kamala Harris.

-First Lady Jill Biden encouraged Nevadan women to reelect her husband President Joe Biden and Vice President Kamala Harris during an event at the SEIU Local 1107 hall in Las Vegas Saturday afternoon.
+First lady Jill Biden encouraged Nevadan women to re-elect husband President Joe Biden and Vice President Kamala Harris during an event Saturday at the SEIU Local 1107 hall in Las Vegas.

 The power went out a little over an hour before the event began, but that didn’t stop Biden and other notable speakers from warning attendees of the stakes of the upcoming election.

-The First Lady’s event in Nevada was the third stop on a multistate tour meant to mobilize women voters to reelect President Joe Biden and Kamala Harris.
+The first lady’s event in Nevada was the third stop on a multistate tour meant to mobilize women voters.

 Biden used the event to highlight her husband’s accomplishments, including the historic appointment of Ketanji Brown Jackson to the U.S. Supreme Court and expanding access to maternal health services, and to take aim at his Republican opponent.